Archive for: Art. 3(1) CUC

 August 17th, 2005, Tomasz Rychlicki

-The Supreme Court in a resolution of 25 February 1995, case file III CZP 12/95, held that the action of a broadcaster of TV or radio show can be considered an act of unfair competition if it meets the conditions laid down in article 3 of the Polish Act of 16 April 1993 on Combating Unfair Competition – CUC – (in Polish: ustawa o zwalczaniu nieuczciwej konkurencji), Journal of Laws (Dziennik Ustaw) No. 47, item 211, with later amendments.
+The Supreme Court in its resolution of 25 February 1995 case file III CZP 12/95 held that the action of a broadcaster of TV or radio shows can be considered as the act of unfair competition if it meets the conditions laid down in article 3 of the Polish Act of 16 April 1993 on Combating Unfair Competition – CUC – (in Polish: ustawa o zwalczaniu nieuczciwej konkurencji), Journal of Laws (Dziennik Ustaw) No. 47, item 211, with subsequent amendments.

 Article 3